 More attention should be paid to estimate the lifecourse risk of individuals for infections after considering variable environments, dynamic hosts and their behaviors, and the spatio-temporal interaction between the environment and individuals.
 The concept of spatial lifecourse epidemiology can include all those factors and considerations in one research framework, which will revolutionize the infectious disease research to improve ‘One Health’ at the interface of humans, animals, and their various environments.

-Acknowledgements: This study is supported by research grants from the State Key Laboratory of Urban and Regional Ecology of China (SKLURE2018-2-5), the Bill & Melinda Gates Foundation (OPP1134076), the National Natural Science Fund of China (81773498), the Ministry of Science and Technology of China (2016ZX10004222-009), and the Program of Shanghai Academic/Technology Research Leader (18XD1400300).
+Acknowledgements: This study is supported by research grants from the State Key Laboratory of Urban and Regional Ecology of China (SKLURE2018-2-5), the National Natural Science Fund of China (81773498), the Ministry of Science and Technology of China (2016ZX10004222-009), the Bill & Melinda Gates Foundation (OPP1134076), and the Program of Shanghai Academic/Technology Research Leader (18XD1400300).

 Potential conflicts of interest: We declare no conflicts of interest.